The Great Utah Gravel Debacle: SLC

 The climb itself is remarkable, but adding in a nice mix of dirt and gravel is the cherry on top.

-The Antennas (GPX/TCX file found HERE)
+The Antennas (GPX/TCX file and Ride with GPS map found HERE)

 An excellent evening blast, and one that can be done in about an hour in Salt Lake City.
 It takes riders through Memory Grove Park (watch for pedestrians), up past Ensign Peak, and down to North Salt Lake.
 Riders then can ride back on the road, or back up the trail.
 Overall, this ride is an excellent way to get your dirt fix without sacrificing much else.
 Riders can also mix in as much of the Bonneville Shoreline Trail as they'd like.

-Make no mistake, we aren’t suggesting that everyone ditch their road bike or mountain bike to pick up a veritable “quiver killer”.
-Instead, the gravel bike allows cyclists to enjoy more than just one type of riding; a three course meal instead of a plate of just meat and potatoes.
+Make no mistake, we aren’t suggesting that everyone ditch their road bike or mountain bike to pick up a veritable “quiver killer".
+Instead, the gravel bike allows cyclists to enjoy more than just one type of riding; a three-course meal instead of a plate of just meat and potatoes.
 Salt Lake City has plenty to take advantage of.